trybick/slack-location-manager/README.md

 <img src="https://i.imgur.com/tmkqVGs.png" alt="drawing" width="600"/>
 </p>

 ## Uninstall

-This will remove the locally stored token and any related cron jobs from your machine.
+This will remove the locally stored token and any related cron jobs from your machine

 ```bash
 slm uninstall